-If you plan to host a one-off event, a regular event or open and run a pub or restaurant, you will need to apply for a personal licence.
+If you are hosting events or you run a pub/ restaurant, you will need to apply for a personal licence.

 Only one person needs to go through this process, and they will be responsible for any alcohol sold on the premises.
-Part of this process involves taking a course (which can be done online) and a DBS check, which needs to be completed and evidenced before submitting your licence application.
+Part of this process involves taking a course (which can be done online) and completing a DBS check.
+This should be evidenced before submitting your licence application.

 Basic DBS checks for a personal licence

-As part of obtaining a personal licence, you will need to request a Basic DBS check.
-This will highlight any unspent convictions you may have.
-It’s important to note that a criminal record will not instantly mean you will be disapproved for your licence.
-The decision-maker will have to weigh up your convictions against your ability to handle alcohol responsibly.
+To obtain a personal licence, you will need to request a Basic DBS check, which may highlight any unspent convictions .
+It is important to note that a criminal record will not prevent you from receiving your licence.
+Your convictions will be taken into consideration regarding your ability to handle alcohol responsibly.

-You are required to declare any ‘relevant offences’ you have been convicted of as part of the application process.
-Once you have made your declaration, the licensing authority will share your application with a Chief Police Officer, who will carry out a review and make the ultimate decision.
+You must declare any ‘relevant offences’ you have been convicted of as part of the application process.
+Once you have made your declaration, the licensing authority will share your application with a Chief Police Officer who will review this information and ultimately make a decision.

 What circumstances require an alcohol licence?

-There are various alcohol licences, and the type you request will depend on the nature of the event or premises.
-Regardless of the type of licence, you are applying for; you will still be subject to a basic DBS check.
+There are various alcohol licences and the type you request will depend on the nature of the event or premises.
+Regardless of the type of licence you apply for, you will still be subject to a basic DBS check.

-Your employees will not need to go through this process, just the person seeking the licence.
-It will then be their responsibility to ensure that the team handles the sale of alcohol safely.
+It is only the person seeking the licence who will need to make an application, all employees do not have to complete the process .
+It will then be their sole responsibility to ensure that the team handles the sale of alcohol safely.